Event-driven messaging

-The event-driven messaging is a design pattern, applied within the service-orientation design paradigm to enable the service consumers, which are interested in events that occur within the periphery of a service provider, to get notifications about these events as and when they occur without resorting to the traditional inefficient polling based mechanism.
+The event-driven messaging is a design pattern to enable the service consumers, which are interested in events that occur within the periphery of a service provider, to get notifications about these events as and when they occur without resorting to the traditional inefficient polling based mechanism.

+It's important to differentiate between event-driven and message-driven (aka queue driven) services: Event-driven services (e.g. AWS SNS) are decoupled from their consumers.
+Whereas queue / message driven services (e.g. AWS SQS) are coupled with their consumers.

 Rationale

-The interaction between a service consumer and a service provider is normally initiated by the service consumer as it needs to respond to an event that occurs within the boundary of the service consumer itself e.g. requiring some data from an external resource (i.e. the service provider) in order to perform a calculation whose results need to be relayed back to a user interface in response to an action performed by the user.
+The interaction between a service consumer and a service provider is normally initiated by the service consumer as it needs to respond to an event that occurs within the boundary of the service consumer itself, e.g. requiring some data from an external resource (i.e. the service provider) in order to perform a calculation whose results need to be relayed back to a user interface in response to an action performed by the user.
 However, there are situations where the service consumer needs to wait for the occurrence of an event within the boundary of the service provider itself.
 Under these circumstances, the service consumer somehow needs to be informed of the event as and when it happens.
 One way is to program the service consumer to poll the service provider with regular intervals so that it can check if the event happened or not.
 This approach not only manifests inefficiency but also behavioral unpredictability.
 Inefficiency because the service consumer and the service provider are engaged in unproductive interactions and unreliable because it might be that the event actually happened more than once before the service consumer could poll the service provider, thereby missing the previous events and their related data.
 Apart from these problems, such a technique also introduces latency as the interval with which the service consumer performs the polling is fixed and, therefore, it would only fetch the event data at that time and not when the event actually occurred.
 This whole scenario deteriorates even further if multiple service consumers are dependent on a particular service provider.

 In order to tackle this problem, the event-driven messaging design pattern suggests a publisher-subscriber communication mechanism that ensures timely notification of event related data to the service consumer, thereby eliminating the inefficiencies linked with the traditional polling based communication mechanism.